Dr Morgon Banks

 in Disability and Global Health

 Morgon is a mixed methods researcher working on a number of projects on disability.
-Her main focus, which is the topic for her PhD, is on disability-inclusive social protection systems.
+Her primary research focus is in disability, poverty and social protection in low- and middle-income countries.